kirillbobyrev/kirillbobyrev.com/content/about.md

 [Handl](https://handl.ai/), a Y-Combinator-backed startup to work on optical character recognition.

-After I graduated the university, I joined the team at Google Munich where I was an intern.
+After I graduated the university, I joined the team at :de: Google Munich where I was an intern.
 At Google I was working on clangd, Clang and LLVM.
 Among other things, I have built [Remote Index](https://clangd.llvm.org/design/remote-index) and [Include Cleaner](https://clangd.llvm.org/design/include-cleaner).
 In the absence of a Product Manager in our team, I acted as one - learning what